 to view a photo album I put together from the trip.

 Here are thumbnails for a few of my favorites (click on each thumbnail to

 One of the benefits of living at the New Jersey Shore is enjoying some

 of the beautiful rivers, lakes and wetlands in the area.
-So far this spring/summer, I've
+In 2014 I went